-South Carolina's Mountain Lakes Region and Seneca
+About the Mountain Lakes Region

-Located on the interstate corridor between Atlanta, Ga., and Charlotte, N.C., the area affords easy access to the amenities of four diverse states.
+Located on the interstate corridor between Atlanta, GA, and Charlotte, NC, the area affords easy access to the amenities of four diverse states.
 Full-time residents and thousands of visitors each year are treated to a myriad of activities ranging from hiking to horseback trail rides, whitewater rafting and some of the nation’s finest fly fishing.
 The Foothills National Recreation Trail covers nearly 100 miles and crosses numerous rivers.

+Seneca is at the heart of the Mountain Lakes Region.
 Originally called “Seneca City” and named for a nearby Native American village and the Seneca River, it was founded in 1873 at the crossing of railroad lines connecting Atlanta and Charlotte.
 It developed as a marketing and shipping point for cotton and evolved into a hub for textile plant operations throughout the area.
 In its early and bustling years, a passenger terminal, several hotels and a park were built near the railroad tracks.
 Today, some of those same structures and the nearby homes of many of the town’s founding families create the core of the city’s impressive Historic District.

 With the construction of Lake Hartwell in 1963, followed by Lake Keowee and Lake Jocassee, Seneca and the area saw dramatic changes.
 The Oconee Nuclear Station was built on Lake Keowee.
 The recreation provided by the lakes and other attractions, such as nearby Clemson University, have attracted many retirees from other parts of the country, and retirement communities are now sprinkled across the local landscape.